caiorss/Functional-Programming/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-The purpose of this documentation is to ilustrate functional programming concepts in Haskell Language by providing reusable and useful pieces of codes and it's its results.
+The purpose of this documentation is to ilustrate functional programming concepts in Haskell Language by providing reusable and useful pieces of codes and examples.

 Notes: